MicrosoftDocs/visualstudio-docs/docs/debugger/run-windows-store-apps-in-the-simulator.md

 ## <a name="BKMK_Change_the_simulated_screen_size_and_resolution"></a> Change the simulated screen size and resolution
  To change the simulated screen size and resolution, choose the **Change Resolution** button  on the palette and choose a new size and resolution from the list.

  The screen size and resolution are listed as *Screen width inches, pixel width X pixel height*.
 Note that both the screen size and the resolution are simulated.
-Location co-ordinates on the simulator are translated to the selected device size and resolution.
+Location coordinates on the simulator are translated to the selected device size and resolution.

 > [!NOTE]
 > You can save scaled versions of bitmap images in your app and Windows will load the correct image for the current scale.
 For more information, see [Design and UI intro](/windows/uwp/layout/design-and-ui-intro).
 However, if you change the simulator resolution so that Windows picks a different image to fit the resolution, you have to stop and restart your debug session to view the new image.